 …it is because I’m proud of you.
 You’ve passed

-your fifth test, by a wide margin.
+your sixth test, by a wide margin.
 And now, sooner than expected,

-you’re getting your sixth, directly from me this time.
+you’re getting your seventh, directly from me this time.

 accidents, and strange creatures?
 From those worldly people not